TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Project Proposal/Project_Proposal_Draft.md

 [[9](#constraints)] Federal Aviation Administration. (n.d.).
 Small Unmanned Aircraft System (sUAS).
 In Aeronautical Information Manual, Chapter 11, Section 2.
 Retrieved from [FAA](https://www.faa.gov/air_traffic/publications/atpubs/aim_html/chap11_section_2.html)

-[10] Electronic Code of Federal Regulations, "14 CFR §107.51 Operating limitations for small unmanned aircraft."
+[[10](#constraints)] Electronic Code of Federal Regulations, "14 CFR §107.51 Operating limitations for small unmanned aircraft."
 Available: [eCFR](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-F/part-107/subpart-B/section-107.51?utm).
 Accessed: 04-Oct-2025.

-[11] Electronic Code of Federal Regulations, "14 CFR §107.29 Operation at night."
+[[11](#constraints)] Electronic Code of Federal Regulations, "14 CFR §107.29 Operation at night."
 Available: [eCFR](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-F/part-107/subpart-B/section-107.29?utm).
 Accessed: 04-Oct-2025.

 [12] Federal Aviation Administration, "Remote Identification of Drones - 14 CFR Part 89 overview and toolkit."
 Available: [FAA](faa.gov/uas/getting_started/remote_id).
 Accessed: 04-Oct-2025.

+[[13](#relevant-literature)] F. Ciccone and A. Ceruti, “Real-Time Search and Rescue with Drones: A Deep Learning Approach for Small-Object Detection Based on YOLO,” Drones, vol. 9, no. 8, p.
+514, 2025, [DOI](https://doi.org/10.3390/drones9080514 )

+[[14](#relevant-literature)] L. Zhu, R. Zhong, D. Xie, and X. Yuan, “Lantern-Explorer: A Collision-Avoidance Autonomous Exploration Drone System Based on Laser SLAM with Optimized Hardware and Software,” ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, vol. X-G-2025, pp. 1077–1084, 2025, [DOI](https://doi.org/10.5194/isprs-annals-X-G-2025-1077-2025).

 ## Statement of Contribution
 The team worked on this proposal as a team through multiple revisions.
 Specifications and the Gantt chart were worked on together as a group while other sub-sections were delegated to individual members of the group.
 For revisions, the team met together to discuss changes that needed to be made.
 During revisions, different members were delegated to different sections to get a fresh set of eyes on each part of the document.
 The following breakdown shows who worked on what sections of the current version of the document: